KKPAI-chtprogram/hello-world/README.md

 ** v.
 Reading and Writing

 ' **Reading**: This course provides practice in reading comprehension, fluency and speed.
-Materials used in this course range from manual instruction for livelihood/technical skills training kits, stories (History of Prophets or …) and compositions written by students.
+Materials used in this course range from manual instruction for livelihood/technical skills training kits, stories (History) and compositions written by students.
 This course will also include practice in reading aloud.'

 ' **Writing**: Students in this course will improve their writing fluency, skill and speed.
 Taught in conjunction with ESL I and II, Reading and Speech, Students will focus on sentence structure, paragraph development and the presentation of a written argument.
 Subject matter can range from experience and personal entries in a journal to current events.'